 - The Wistar Institute in Pennsylvania started the first inbred laboratory strain which remains today one of the most popular strains to inhabit laboratory settings.

 - Cloning in its most rudimentary form was first practiced with these inbred strains.
 Rats were mated brother to sister until all resulting offspring were 99% genetically identical.
 In case you're wondering, that's at least 300 generations of rats.
 Even real clones aren't that identical to each other.

 Gambian Rats Finding Land Mines and Detecting Tuberculosis

 - Early sleep studies involved tireless researchers poking rats awake to see the effects.
-At the time people did not know what the role was sleep was but they didn't think a lack of it could kill you.
-During the experiment the rats that they kept awake steadily declined in health as well as emotional attitude.
-They became aggressive, disoriented, lost chunks of hair, formed lesions on their feet and tails, ate more but lost weight, and eventually their internal organs went completely haywire and after 17-20 days they'd finally find the sweet mercy of death.
+At the time, people did not know what the role of sleep was, but they didn't think a lack of it could kill you.
+During the experiment, the rats that they kept awake steadily declined in health as well as emotional attitude.
+They became aggressive and disoriented, lost chunks of hair, formed lesions on their feet and tails, ate more but lost weight, and eventually their internal organs went completely haywire.
+After 17 to 20 days of sleep deprivation, they'd finally find the sweet mercy of death.